MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-item-contact.md

  ![Service report contact information](media/service-item-contact/service-report-contact.png)

-When you select the list of contacts, Power BI creates an email so you can ask questions or get help.
+When you select the contact, Power BI creates an email so you can ask questions or get help.

  ![Service contact sending email.](media/service-item-contact/service-contact-email.png)